psyked/portfolio-2018/content/posts/eslint-visual-studio-code-editor-integration-for-the-win/index.md

 The ESLint plugin can be installed from the Visual Studio Marketplace, and gives easy integration with Visual Studio Code.

 [**ESLint - Visual Studio Marketplace**
-_Extension for Visual Studio Code - Integrates ESLint JavaScript into VS Code._marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint "https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint")[](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
+\_Extension for Visual Studio Code - Integrates ESLint JavaScript into VS Code.\_marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint 'https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint')[](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 What does it actually do though?
 It adds inline code error highlighting, which transforms your editing experience (as illustrated below)